pulibrary/tigerdata-app/docs/aterm_101.md

     :type "s3"
 ```

-There is a default stored configured on each server, in the example below we can see that the default store is "data" and from the output of `asset.store.list` previously we know that this store is of type "file-system":
+There is a default store configured on each server, in the example below we can see that the default store is "data" and from the output of `asset.store.list` previously we know that this store is of type "file-system":

 ```
 > asset.store.default.get